T-SVD Based Non-convex Tensor Completion and Robust Principal Component Analysis: Notations and Preliminaries

 \begin{defn}[\bf{T-product}]\cite{kilmer2011,TNNPAMI} Suppose $\calA\in\bbC^{n_1\times m\times n_3}$ and $\calB\in \bbC^{m\times n_2\times n_3}$, then the t-product $\calA*\calB\in\bbC^{n_1\times n_2\times n_3}$ is defined as

 \end{defn} Note that Definition \ref{tp} is different from \cite{kilmer2011,TNNPAMI} in form, but it is equivalent to the standard definitions.
 The reason why we choose this form is to avoid some cumbersome notations and better reveal the relationship between original domain and transformation domain.
 We may regard t-product as transforming the tensors by DFT, then multiplying corresponding frontal slices in Fourier domain, and finally transforming the result back to original domain by IDFT.
-It has been proved in \cite{kilmer2011,TNNPAMI} that if $\calC=\calA*\calB$ then $\overline{C}=\overline{A}\,\overline{B}$.
+It has been proved in \cite{kilmer2011,TNNPAMI} that $\calC=\calA*\calB$ is equivalent to $\overline{C}=\overline{A}\overline{B}$.

 Before we introduce T-SVD, we need some further definitions, which are direct extensions of the corresponding definitions in the matrix case.

 \begin{defn}[\bf{Conjugate transpose}]\cite{kilmer2011,TNNPAMI} Suppose $\calA \in \bbC^{n_1\times n_2\times n_3}$, the conjugate transpose of $\calA$ is denoted by $\calA^*\in\bbC^{n_2\times n_1\times n_3}$ whose first frontal slice equals to $\big(A^{(1)}\big)^*$ and whose $k-$th frontal slice ($k=2,3\cdots,n_3$) equals to $\big(A^{(n_3+2-k)}\big)^*$. \end{defn}